Instant Pot Whole Chicken

 Recipe variations and add-ins:

-- Make it spicy: Add some red pepper flakes or cayenne pepper to the stuffing and the rub for a spicier bird.
+- Make it spicy: To make it spicy, I like to add about half a teaspoon of red pepper flakes or a pinch of cayenne to the stuffing and rub.

 Frequently Asked Questions